jhusain/task-lib/README.md

 # JavaScript Tasks

 A Task models an asynchronous unit of work which will eventually resolve with a value or reject with an error.
-When a Task is run, it returns a Subscription object which the consumer can use to stop observing the tasks result.
+When a Task is run, it returns a Subscription object which the consumer can use to stop observing the Task's result.
 Once a Task detects that its result is no longer being observed by any consumers, it can opportunistically **cancel** any actions scheduled to resolve its value.

 Here's an example of a program which waits for a user to click a button and then issues a network request to retrieve a stock quote.
 If the button is clicked again while the network request is still pending, the current network request is aborted and a new one is issued.